Q: How do I know if addiction is affecting me?

 A: Because we offer different forms of treatment and each patient’s program track differs, addiction treatment cost is different for each patient.
 But, we do accept forms of insurance that could perhaps cover the entire cost of your stay with us.
 Our admissions team will work with both you and your insurance company to get the means for your stay.
 If you have little or no health insurance coverage for treatment, we can accept alternate forms of payment, set up payment plans, and keep in mind monetary budgets while determining treatment tracks.

 Q: What is addiction treatment at Rehab Carolinas like?

 A: We are a small, intimate program that provides individualized care for each specific patient.
-Because of our high staff to client ratio that goes beyond required state regulations, our patients can be assured that they will receive the care and support that they require throughout each stage of treatment.
-We pride ourselves in providing a real-life treatment environment which makes the transition from treatment back to society a less complicated step in the process and also provides patients with the means to actively practice what they’ve learned throughout their stay with us.
+Because of our high staff-to-client ratio that goes beyond required state regulations, our patients can be assured that they will receive the care and support that they require throughout each stage of treatment.
+We pride ourselves in providing a real-life treatment environment that makes the transition from treatment back to society a less complicated step in the process and also provides patients with the means to actively practice what they’ve learned throughout their stay with us.
 Drug and alcohol treatment has helped save many lives, so begin your sober life with Rehab Carolinas.

 Q: I’m addicted to my pain prescription and am worried about managing my chronic pain throughout treatment.
 Can Rehab Carolinas help me?

 A: Yes, we offer a pain management program that helps to monitor, manage, and treat individuals dealing with symptoms of chronic pain.
 Our staff physician can offer patients non-habit-forming means of pain reduction, and our holistic therapies have shown great promise in helping to reduce symptoms of chronic pain as well.